DSR-RHIT/me497-reproducible-research/practice_work/reports/tidy-data-case-study.md

     ## 10 Afghanistan AF    AFG    2006 new   sp    m014     193
     ## # ... with 76,036 more rows

-Then we might as well drop the new column because it’s constant in this dataset.
+Then we might as well drop the new column because itâ€™s constant in this dataset.

 ``` r
 who3 %>%